s-expressionists/Khazern/README.md

 To emphasize the "entry" concept for hash tables and simply the loop syntax for hash tables, Khazern supplies the ENTRIES being clause.
-The stepping variable has the value of a cons with the car set to the hash table key and the cdr set to the hash table value.
+The stepping variable has the value of a list with the first element set to the hash table key and the second element set to the hash table value.
 This enables LOOP's built in destructuring to handle the extraction.

 ```
 path-name        ::= {ENTRY | ENTRIES}